henryw374/henryw374.github.io.old/_posts/2022-02-03-async-meet-laziness.md

 the head of the sequence - and yet it is!

 The `then` promise internally has a reference to the preceding promise and that promise has a reference to its result - the head of the sequence.
-When the first promise returns the sequence is unrealized, but as the subsequent promise consumes the sequence it is realized and the head retained by the preceding one!
+When the first promise returns, the sequence is unrealized, but as the subsequent `then` promise consumes the sequence it is realized and the head retained by the preceding promise!

 What happens if there is a longer chain of promises?
 A promise executing in a chain only has reference to the preceding one.
-The preceding one has lost its reference to the next one upstream, so in a chain just the current and immediately preceding one are not gc-able.
+The preceding one has lost its reference to the next one upstream of itself, so in a chain just the current and immediately preceding one are not gc-able.

 So?
 Well imagine you are streaming results out of a db for example - that might be modelled as a lazy seq, which is consumed through e.g. doseq and written out to a stream.
-Sounds like a nice scalable solution, but if the db request results in a promise it might seem natural to keep chaining that result on.
+Sounds like a nice memory-friendly solution, but if the db request results in a promise it might seem natural to keep chaining that result on.

 # Further thoughts